|

 Quantity discounts apply to business cards.
 When pricing

-printed business cards, check to see where the price breaks
+printed business cards, check to see where the price

-occur; sometimes you can significantly increase the quantity
+breaks occur; sometimes you can significantly increase

 6. Quality Matters